ACUPUNCTURE in Breese IL

 How does Acupuncture work?

 With all the toxins present in our various environments, it is important that our bodies are well suited to interact and deal with each challenge that we face.
 While traditional and western explanations of acupuncture vary, each fundamentally deals with acclimating our body to our surroundings.
 After thousands of years of research, various points across the body have been located that have a significant impact on our bodies overall physiology.
 Typically, depending on the desired end result, fine needles are meticulously positioned at these points to stimulate various aspects of our hormonal, immune, and endocrine systems.
 Once these systems have been stimulated, a number of neurotransmitters, natural pain killers, and hormones are released.
-Patients at our Smith Chiropractic have described the following effects following acupuncture treatments:
+Patients at our Smith Chiropractic and Occupational Medicine have described the following effects following acupuncture treatments:

 - Decreases in muscles spasms and pain